-Item No. 9.2 Expression of Interest for the Staging of Markets in

-1011111011012 the Town of Bassendean

-Property Address N/A

-(if applicable)

-Landowner/Applicant N/A

-(if applicable)

-Ref ECOD/EVMNGT/2

-Directorate Community Planning

-Authority/Discretion

-☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency.

-☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets.

-☐ Legislative Includes adopting local laws, town planning schemes & policies.

-☐ Review When the Council operates as a review authority on decisions made by Officers for appeal purposes.

-☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
+Item No. 16.2 Expression of Interest for the Otonian of Morketo in the item No. 16.2 Expression of Interest for the Staging of Markets in the Town of Bassendean Property Address N/A (if applicable) Landowner/Applicant N/A (if applicable) Ref ECOD/EVMNGT/2 Directorate Community Planning Authority/Discretion ☐ Advocacy When the Council advocates on its own behalf or on behalf of its community to another level of government/body/agency. ☑ Executive The substantial direction setting and oversight role of the Council. e.g. adopting plans and reports, accepting tenders, directing operations, setting and amending budgets. ☐ Legislative Includes adopting local laws, town planning schemes & policies.
+Review When the Council operates as a review authority on decisions made by Officers for appeal purposes. ☐ Quasi-Judicial When the Council determines an application/matter that directly affects a person's right and interests.
 The judicial character arises from the obligation to abide by the principles of natural justice.
-Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal.

-☐ Information For the Council/Committee to note.

-Confidential Attachment No. 3 EOI Submission - Rotary Club of Midland Swan Valley Inc and Chaos Theory Events Assessment of EOI Submission in Comparison to Current Markets Staged.
-EOI Engagement Plan
+Examples of Quasi-Judicial authority include town planning applications, building licences, applications for other permits/licences (eg under Health Act, Dog Act or Local Laws) and other decisions that may be appealable to the State Administrative Tribunal. ☐ Information For the Council/Committee to note.
+Confidential EOI Submission - Rotary Club of Midland Swan Valley Inc and Attachment No. 3 Chaos Theory Events Assessment of EOI Submission in Comparison to Current Markets Staged.
+EOI Engagement Plan References

-References

-The purpose of this report is for Council to consider responses received from the recent Expression of Interest (EOI) process conducted for the staging of markets in the Town of Bassendean.
+The purpose of this report is for Council to consider responses received from the recent Expression of Interest process conducted for the staging of markets in the Town of Bassendean.

-This matter is to be considered with members of the public excluded from the Chambers under Clause 5.23 (2) (c) of the Local Government Act 1995, as the report discusses a contract which may be entered into, by the local government and which relates to a matter to be discussed at the meeting.
+This matter is to be considered with members of the public excluded from the Chambers under Clause 5.23 (2) (c) of the Local Government Act 1995, as the report discusses a contract which may be entered into, and which relates to a matter to be discussed at the meeting.

-10.0 CLOSURE
+17.0 CLOSURE

-The next Briefings Session will be held on Tuesday 18 May 2021, commencing at 6.00pm.
+The next Briefing Session will be held on Tuesday 18 May 2021.